nodejs/node/doc/api/esm.md

 * _Relative specifiers_ like `'./startup.js'` or `'../config.mjs'`.
 They refer
-  to a path relative to the location of the importing file. _The file extension is always mandatory for these._
+  to a path relative to the location of the importing file. _The file extension is always necessary for these._

 * _Bare specifiers_ like `'some-package'` or `'some-package/shuffle'`.
 They can
-  refer to the main entry point of a package by the package name, or a specific feature module within a package prefixed by the package name as per the examples respectively. _The file extension is optional for these._
+  refer to the main entry point of a package by the package name, or a specific feature module within a package prefixed by the package name as per the examples respectively. _Including the file extension is only necessary for packages without an [`"exports"`][] field._

 * _Absolute specifiers_ like `'file:///opt/nodejs/config.js'`.
 They refer
   directly and explicitly to a full path.